Frequently Asked Questions about the TOEFL iBT® Test

 - How long are scores valid?

-ETS reports scores for two years after the test date.
+ETS reports scores for 2 years after the test date.

 - How many score reports are included in my test fee?